tylerkc/HarvestSense/README.md

 # Harvest Sense: AI-Powered Crop Yield and Soil Quality Prediction

 ## 📌 Project Overview
 Harvest Sense is an advanced AI-driven solution for **predicting crop yield and soil quality** using deep learning (LSTM) and machine learning (Random Forest) models.
 The project leverages **historical environmental data, soil conditions, and agricultural trends** to generate accurate, data-driven insights for precision farming and sustainable agriculture.

 This repository contains the complete workflow for **data preprocessing, feature engineering, model training, evaluation, and visualization** of predictions.
 The final output is exported to **Tableau for interactive data exploration**.

+## **AI Engineers Behind Harvest Sense**

+This project was developed by a team of skilled AI engineers at the University of San Diego, California; dedicated to advancing precision agriculture through machine learning and deep learning techniques.
+Their expertise in AI, data science, and predictive analytics contributed to the successful implementation of this intelligent crop yield and soil quality prediction system.

+- **Arifa Kokab** - Team Lead
+- **Muhammad Haris**
+- **Tyler Clinscales**

+Their collaborative efforts ensured the development of an accurate, scalable, and efficient solution designed to support farmers with data-driven insights for better agricultural decision-making.

 ## 📂 Dataset Description
 The dataset used in this project spans **10 years (2014-2023)** and includes daily agricultural observations such as: